Video Menu

 3 fool proof chipping tips to help you chip like a pro.
 Avoid fat and thin chip shots from anywhere around the green.

-Second key point here that I want you to focus on, is making sure that your right hand is just barely resting on the golf club.
+Second key point here that I want you to focus on is making sure that your right hand feels like it's just barely resting on the golf club.

-So just to recap, I step over it, back three fingers of left hand, no pushing on the shaft with the thumb, right hand feels like it's very relaxed, short, long.
-And you're gonna see that you get the ball closer to the whole every single time.
+So just to recap, while I step over it, back three fingers, the left hand, no pushing on the shaft with the thumb, right hand feels like it's very relaxed.

 rajiv